-Moving into international exports can be a tough task for any small to medium size business.
-Most governments have policies in place that place strict restrictions on overseas goods that can make trade prohibitively expensive, or even impossible and put Bans Tariffs Export Control.
-In 2015, an approximate $1.3 trillion in potential foreign exports to the US was disqualified due to regulatory requirements.
+Moving into international exports can be a tough task for any small to medium-sized business.
+From tariffs to export control policies, governments enforce strict trade restrictions that can make overseas business expensive, or even impossible.
+In fact, in 2015 alone, approximately $1.3 trillion in potential foreign exports to the U.S. were disqualified due to regulatory requirements.

 Tariffs